hargoniX/bachelor/thesis/thesis.typ

 while attempting to translate `self.pool.free_buf`.
 This is also the reason that we did not end up verifying the clean-up of the transmit queue above.
 Additionally, we also had to leak all of the packets in the packet receive and transmit lemmas to avoid the same bug.
-While this does open the possibility of a bug in the allocator we believe the main idea of our theorems, namely that we maintain a valid queue state all of the time, to still be valid.
+While this does open the possibility of a bug in the @DMA allocator the main idea of our proofs, namely that we maintain a valid queue state all of the time, remain valid.

-The second limitation is the size of our problem.
-The above approach already reduces the verification problems to just one receive or transmit action on an arbitrary valid queue.
-While this considerably reduces the search space we were still not able to use queues that are of the same size as the "real-world" queues in our verification.
+The second limitation was the size of our problem.
+The above approach reduces the verification problems to just one receive or transmit action on an arbitrary valid queue.
+While this allows us to argue about the entire state space despite only using @BMC, we were still not able to use queues that are of the same size as the real-world queues in our verification.
 In production, our driver uses queues with 512 slots and batch sizes up to 64.
-We only managed to go up to 16 slots and a batch size of 1 before going out of memory in the Kani harnesses.
-This is a large limitation of the guarantees that we can provide for the real-world use case.
-We discuss how we attempted to deal with these limitations in @conclusion.
+In the Kani harnesses we only managed to go up to 16 slots and a batch size of 1 before going @OOM.
+This is a major limitation of the guarantees that we can provide for the real-world use case.

-#pagebreak()

-= Conclusion <conclusion>
-== Results
-Based on the git history of `mix` we estimate that the entire verification effort consumed about 150 man-hours.
-This excludes the porting effort of the driver onto L4 which did consume more time due to our inexperience with the L4 hardware framework in the beginning.
-As detailed in the previous chapter we did manage to verify the guarantees that we set out to show in the beginning, as well as the free guarantees that Kani provides, up to the rather small queue size of 16.

-To break this boundary we attempted to use 4 SAT solvers for our harness:
+To break this boundary we attempted to use a portfolio SAT solvers for our harnesses:
 - Minisat @minisat
 - CaDiCal @cadical-kissat, the Kani default
 - Kissat @cadical-kissat